-ESLN096 Academic Writing for English Language Learners IV 4 Credits guage.
+ESLN096 Academic Writing for English Language Learners IV 4 Credits

+This course is for students who speak English as a second language.
 This preparatory course emphasizes grammar and usage, capitalization, punctuation, pronunciation, sentence structure, and paragraph development.
 Reading selections will strengthen comprehension skills.
 The course covers similar content to ENGN098 but includes a special emphasis on problematic written and oral skill for the ESL student.
 Individual assistance will be available in the Department of Instructional Services.
 Credits do not count toward degree requirements.